qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

 ## State

-We have some states now, so let's tell `hedgehog` about them. `hedgehog` requires that you model states as a data type parameterised on a type constructor.
+Our state is currently just a counter of the number of registered players, which is about as simple as it gets.
+Let's tell `hedgehog` about it. `hedgehog` requires that you model states as a data type parameterised on a type constructor.
 The type constructor parameter isn't important for now, so we'll include it in code examples but otherwise ignore it until we need it.

 ```haskell
 newtype LeaderboardState (v :: * -> *) =
   LeaderboardState Integer
 ```

-This is about as simple as it gets: our state is just a counter for the number of registrations.

 ## Inputs